Dirt (Alice in Chains album): Tour

-Alice in Chains was added as openers to Ozzy Osbourne's No More Tours tour.
+Alice in Chains were added as openers to Ozzy Osbourne's No More Tours tour.
 Days before the tour began, Staley broke his foot in an ATV accident, forcing him to use crutches on stage.
 During the tour, Starr was fired following the Hollywood Rock concert in Rio de Janeiro on January 22, 1993, and was replaced by former Ozzy Osbourne bassist Mike Inez.

-During June–August 1993, Alice in Chains joined Primus, Tool, Rage Against the Machine and Babes in Toyland for the alternative music festival Lollapalooza, which was the last major tour the band played with Staley.
+During June–August 1993, Alice in Chains joined Primus, Tool, Rage Against the Machine and Babes in Toyland for the alternative rock festival Lollapalooza, which was the last major tour the band played with Staley.

 Track listing

 "Sickman", "Junkhead", "Dirt" and "God Smack" are credited to Cantrell/Staley with no specification for lyrics or music.
 "Rain When I Die" is credited to Cantrell/Staley/Kinney/Starr, and it was later stated that Cantrell and Staley wrote the lyrics.